Focus and Scope

 The journal is researcher-led, not-for-profit, published by UNSW Sydney, a leading global university, and hosted by Ubiquity Press, a researcher-led publishing company founded by researchers at University College London.
 The intended readership is any first responder, policy maker, researcher or stakeholder involved in preparedness or response for epidemics, pandemics, biosecurity or bioterrorism.
 The expertise of our editorial team reflects the cross-disciplinary scope of the journal.
 The journal will publish continously, with full issues archived retrospectively.
 The journal is open access, online only, with no fees for readers or authors, reflecting our policy of equity of access for readers and researchers alike.

 Rapid reports (including outbreaks)

 Watching briefs (outbreaks of concern)

 The journal is published online as a continuous volume and issue throughout the year, and articles are made available as soon as they are ready to ensure that there are no unnecessary delays in getting content publicly available.
-Articles will be retrospectively grouped into 4 issues annually.
+Articles will be retrospectively grouped into one issue annually.